This network plugin allows to have direct/passthrough access to the native Ethernet networking device to the Docker container(s).

 It provides two modes of operations.

 In this mode given netdev interface is used as PCIe physical function to define a network.
 All container instances will get one PCIe VF based network device when they are started.
-This mode uses PCIe SRIOV capability of the network devices. sriov mode provides native access to the actual PCIe based neworking device without any overheads of virtual devices.
+This mode uses PCIe SRIOV capability of the network devices. sriov mode provides native access to the actual PCIe based networking device without any overheads of virtual devices.
 With this mode, every container can get dedicated NIC Tx and Rx queues to send receive application data without any contention to other containers.
 In sriov mode, plugin driver takes care to enable/disable sriov, assigning VF based network device to container during starting a container.
-This will reduce adminstative overheads in dealing with sriov enablement.
+This will reduce administrative overheads in dealing with sriov enablement.

 In this mode given netdev interface is mapped to a container.
 Which means that there is one network device per network, and therefore every container gets one network.
 In some cases there would be need to map bonded device directly without additional layer and without consuming any extra mac address.
 In such cases this passthrough plugin driver will be equally useful.